SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ## 0.128
 ```

-### State with the most bitter (IBU) beer
+### State with the Most Bitter (IBU) Beer

-From our analysis below,  Sixteen states reported beer with an IBU exceeding 100 with Oregon in the west coast with the most bitter beer at 138 IBU.
+From our analysis below, a brewery in Oregon in the West Coast produces the most bitter beer at 138 IBU.
+Sixteen states total reported beer with an IBU exceeding 100.

 ```r